 Alternatively, population dynamics may provide insights as demographic processes, e.g. immigration and extinction, are closely related to population density (Pimm et al. 1988; Gaston 2009; Sutton & Morgan 2009).
 Empirical studies from invasion ecology have shown high abundance is significantly positively associated with successful immigration and establishment (Colautti et al. 2006).
 On the other hand, low abundance has often been associated with higher levels of extinction (Lavergne et al. 2006; Sutton & Morgan 2009).
 Therefore, current abundance level may be regarded as a ramification of past immigration-extinction dynamics as well as an important predictor of such dynamics in the future.

-Florida’s geological history is relatively simple and stable since the early Pliocene (Myers & Ewel 1990), and this long environmental stability can be assumed to minimize the impact of past climatic or geological events on current distribution of tree species.
+Florida’s geological history is relatively simple and stable since the early Pliocene (Myers & Ewel 1990), and this long environmental stability can be assumed to minimize the impact of past climatic or geological events (i.e. glacier) on current distribution of tree species.
 In the region, habitat changes from a warm temperate in the north to subtropical climate in the south, this climatic gradient is partly reflected in the latitudinal gradients of the peninsula.
+Therefore, if the historical effect is no longer considered critical and the climatic condition is practically replaced by a latitudinal gradient, we assume that the abundance pattern for individual species along the latitude exhibits a demographic curve where abundance is greatly affected by abupt changes reflecting sudden disruption within the geometric shape of the peninsula.
 In other words, abundance patterns for species often vary gradually in a predictable manner by spatial autocorrelation (Fortin et al. 1989; Legendre 1993) only if the geometry of peninsula affects population dynamics.
 Therefore, we attempted to examine abundance patterns of tree species found in Florida across its entire geographic range in eastern North America to determine whether peninsular geometry is responsible for peninsular effect.
-Specifically we compared each species’ abundance variations in Florida peninsula with its overall patterns in the mainland.
+Specifically, we compared each species’ abundance variations in Florida peninsula with its overall patterns in the mainland.

 Among the mixed records of peninsular effect, authors (Jenkins et al. 2008; Battisti 2014) have identified common issues relating to these studies which include 1) inconsistent definition of peninsular range or boarder; 2) incomplete data or inadequate sampling; 3) uncertainty in taxonomic identification; 4) verbal arguments with limited empirical evidence; 5) lack of studies on invertebrates and plants.
 To overcome these shortcomings, we used a comprehensive annual inventory with standardized sampling scheme from forested areas to analyze both observational qualitative (e.g. presence/absence of the species) and quantitative data (e.g. abundance).
 We also simulate abundance patterns for each species across its entire geographic range to discern variations in a systematic manner.
 Bootstrapping technique (Efron 1979) is adapted in the models to compensate small number of sample size.
 More details of data preparation and analytic methods are provided in the later sections.